 - Participate in a Homeless Prevention and Intervention Board Meeting or a Committee meeting.
-These are the 2020 dates, location, and times for all meetings of the Office of Homelessness Prevention and Intervention.

 - Call any organization/shelter and ask for a tour to learn more about their work and how you can support them.

 - Advocate to local leaders about increasing fair housing opportunities in our community, including rental opportunities for people with past criminal records, poor credit or poor rental histories.
 The inability to find rental housing can often lead to homelessness.

 - Support “second chance employers” who consider qualifications and expertise before rejecting someone because of mistakes made previously.
 Some people can’t find work because employers reject their applications based strictly on long past criminal incidents.

 - Follow organizations like the Homeless & Housing Coalition of Kentucky (HHCK) for more advocacy opportunities.

 We know that housing ends homelessness.
 Support Lexington’s rent sharing and supportive services program dedicated to ending chronic homelessness in Lexington.
 More information